shardus/lib-net/README.md

 const destinationAddress = 8.8.8.8
 const data               = { algebraic: 'Yeah!' }

-const protocol = await snq.send(destinationPort, destinationAddress, data)
+const protocol = await sn.send(destinationPort, destinationAddress, data)

-// Note: the promise returned by snq.send will resolve once the data has been
+// Note: the promise returned by sn.send will resolve once the data has been
 //       successfully sent, and has nothing to do with a response.

 // Now, if you _are_ expecting a response: